Ethical SEO Consulting has been helping lawyers reach their potential in local search since 2010.

-At Ethical SEO Consulting we’re industry recognized local search experts and our founder, Casey Meraz is the author of the best selling book, How To Perform The Ultimate Local SEO Audit.
+At Ethical SEO Consulting we’re industry recognized local search experts and our founder, Casey Meraz is the author of the best selling book, How To Perform The Ultimate Local SEO Audit and Local Marketing For Personal Injury Lawyers [You can also find him speaking in 2020 at BEDLAM Legal Marketing Conference and the ABA TechShow]

-We can help fix complicated issues that are preventing your firm from ranking in the three pack or local finder as well as help your business reach your marketing goals.
+We can help fix complicated issues that are preventing your firm from ranking in the three pack or local finder as well as help your law firm reach your marketing goals.

-The strategies for our local SEO campaigns are custom tailored to your marketing goals.
+The strategies for our local SEO campaigns are custom tailored to your marketing goals [which we probably know is to sign more high value cases].

 How Can You Get More Business From Local Search?